New snacks on sale now for a limited time! Use code NEW for 15% off.

 What Causes Constipation in Cats?

 There are many causes of cat constipation and determining the cause is the first step in helping your furry friend feel better.
-Let’s look at some of the most common causes of constipation in cats:
+Let’s look at some of the most common causes and signs of constipation in cats:

 Behavioral Concerns